flevour/ftassi.github.io/source/_posts/2013-08-12-switching-from-tdd-to-bdd-with-behat-and-symfony2.markdown

 * **Behat** is the real boss: the framework testing.
 It allows you to write expectations in gherkin language.
 * **Mink** is a web acceptance testing library.
 It allows you to write tests for your web application.
 You could use it as a stand alone testing library, but using it with behat is way more funny.
 * **MinkExtension** is the *glue* beteween Behat and Mink.
-The extension will configure a boot Mink and you'll be able to use it within Behat *Context classes.
+The extension will configure and boot Mink and you'll be able to use it within Behat *Context classes.
 * **Symfony2Extension** gives you access to Symfony kernel from Behat *Context classes and provide a symfony2 session for Mink.

 In order to put all this pieces in place you can follow the [official documentation](http://extensions.behat.org/symfony2/), I'm not going to repeat all the step here.